datacamp/viewflow/README.md

 ```bash
 poetry run airflow resetdb # In case the database connection is set up incorrectly
 ```
 ## Viewflow architecture

 We built Viewflow around three main components: the *parser*, the *adapter*, and the *dependency extractor*.

-The *parser* transforms a source file (e.g., SQL, Rmd, Python) that contains the view’s metadata (e.g., view’s owner, view’s descriptions, and column’s descriptions) and the view’s code into a specific Viewflow data structure.
+The *parser* transforms a source file (e.g., SQL, Rmd, Python) that contains the view's metadata (e.g., view's owner, view's descriptions, and column's descriptions) and the view's code into a specific Viewflow data structure.
 The data structure is used by the other components in the Viewflow architecture: the adapter and the dependency creator.

-The *adapter* is the translation layer of Viewflow’s views to their corresponding Airflow counterpart.
+The *adapter* is the translation layer of Viewflow's views to their corresponding Airflow counterpart.
 It uses the data structure objects created by the parser to create an Airflow task object (i.e., an Airflow operator).

-Finally, the *dependency extractor* uses the parser’s data structure objects to set the internal and external dependencies to the Airflow task object created by the adapter.
+Finally, the *dependency extractor* uses the parser's data structure objects to set the internal and external dependencies to the Airflow task object created by the adapter.

 This architecture allows us to add new source file types in the future easily (e.g., Python notebook, R markdown).